Carson Ware

 Carson Reed Ware (born February 28, 2000) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 17 Chevrolet Camaro for Rick Ware Racing, No. 52 for Jimmy Means Racing, and No. 74 for Mike Harmon Racing.
-He has also raced in the ARCA Menards Series and NASCAR Gander Outdoors Truck Series.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 74 Chevrolet Camaro SS for Mike Harmon Racing, the No. 07 Chevrolet Camaro SS for SS-Green Light Racing, and the No. 35 Ford Mustang Dark Horse for Joey Gase Motorsports with Scott Osteen, and part-time in the ARCA Menards Series, driving the No. 51 Chevrolet SS for Rick Ware Racing.
+He has also competed in the NASCAR Gander Outdoors Truck Series.

 Racing career

 Before racing in NASCAR and the ARCA Menards Series, Ware competed in Pro Late Models.
 In October 2019, he made his ARCA debut at Kansas Speedway with Rick Ware Racing in a partnership with Venturini Motorsports.
-The following month, he joined Reaume Brothers Racing for his first NASCAR Gander Outdoors Truck Series event with the Lucas Oil 150 at ISM Raceway.
+The following month, he joined Reaume Brothers Racing for his first NASCAR Gander Outdoors Truck Series event, the Lucas Oil 150 at ISM Raceway.

 In May 2020, Ware made his NASCAR Xfinity Series debut at Bristol Motor Speedway with SS-Green Light Racing; the team had formed an alliance with Rick Ware Racing to run the No. 07 car for Ware and RWR's other drivers.

+Ware continued competing for RWR in 2021, driving the Nos.
+17 and 52.
+He also competed in Mike Harmon Racing's No. 74 at Darlington Raceway.

+In 2024, Ware returned to NASCAR competition for the first time since his suspension, driving for Joey Gase Motorsports at Bristol Motor Speedway.
+He would also compete for the team at Talladega Superspeedway and Martinsville Speedway.

+Ware returned to Mike Harmon Racing for the first time since 2021 for the 2025 season opener at Daytona International Speedway, where he failed to qualify.
+He finished 32nd for the team at Atlanta Motor Speedway.
+Ware would compete in the race at Martinsville for SS-Green Light Racing, where he finished 30th.
+On May 3, 2025, Ware scored his first career CARS Tour win in a rain shortened race at Ace Speedway.